Demolition begins in Hobe Heights community in Hobe Sound

 Construction crews have begun demolition on homes in the Hobe Heights community in Hobe Sound.

-Wednesday, crews could be seen tearing down homes into the evening.
+Crews could be seen tearing down homes into the evening Wednesday.
 Neighbors said three houses had been demolished already with work beginning earlier in the week.

 This comes after flooding damaged some homes so badly, the county made plans to buy certain homes and tear them down.